 Might and Magic IX

 The Might and Magic series has had a very long run on the PC.
 It first started out way back in the early 1990s, went on a long hiatus after the first five games, and resurfaced once again in the post-Diablo role-playing craze.
 Might and Magic VI (6) was an absolute hit, but its two subsequent sequels were hardly as innovative.
 They introduced some novelties but retained the same core hack and slash gameplay.
-They also retained the same game engine since Might and Magic 6, which was starting to look embarrassingly dated by Might and Magic 8.
+They also used the same game engine since game number 6, which was starting to look embarrassingly dated by Might and Magic 8.
+Things had to change.

 None of this is surprising considering that Might and Magic 9 is an unfinished game, and the death knell of the series as brought to us by its original designers.
 New World had went through quite a lot of layoffs at the time this game was being put together, and the final product demonstrates this